 New vehicles, plant and equipment, above a de minimis level of £10,000, are funded by a future borrowing requirement.
 In order to make a provision to repay this future requirement a voluntary revenue provision is made.
-This sum was £1.017 million in 2016/17 and was charged to the General Fund.
+This sum was £1.087 million in 2017/18 and was charged to the General Fund together with £12,000 in relation to an investment property acquired during 2017/18.
+In addition £4.1 million for the first principal repayment was made regarding the Housing Revenue Account Self-Financing Settlement.